Instagram Tips & Strategies

 3. Find Instagram in your list of apps and tap on it.

 4. The first toggle on this screen is Allow Notifications.
-This is the master switch.
 If it's off, you've found the issue.
 Turn it on.

 Once notifications are allowed, you can fine-tune how they appear:

 • Alerts: Check the boxes for Lock Screen, Notification Center, and Banners.
-For maximum visibility, have all three enabled so you never miss an alert, whether your phone is locked or you're using another app.
+For maximum visibility, have all three enabled.
 Banners can be set to "Temporary" or "Persistent."
-Persistent banners stay on screen until you interact with them, making them hard to ignore.
+Persistent banners stay on screen until you interact with them.

-• Sounds and Haptics: Make sure the Sounds toggle is turned on if you want an audible alert.
+• Sounds and Haptics: Ensure the Sounds toggle is turned on for audible alerts.

-• Time Sensitive Notifications: This is a newer iOS feature that allows critical alerts to break through a Focus mode.
-Turning this on can be very helpful for DMs or time-sensitive comment replies.
+• Time Sensitive Notifications: This feature allows critical alerts to break through a Focus mode.
+Turning this on can be helpful for DMs or time-sensitive comments.

 For Android Users

-Android's notification settings can vary slightly depending on your phone's manufacturer (e.g., Samsung, Google Pixel, OnePlus), but the general process is similar.
+Android's notification settings can vary slightly depending on your phone's manufacturer but the general process is similar.
 Android offers very powerful, granular control, which also means there are more places to check.

 1. Open your phone's Settings app.